kalikane/Blue_Window_qa_challenge/src/PART I/Bug_Defect_Report.md

 ## To reproduice the bug:
 Fill all the mandatory field and filled out the linkedin field with a wrong url.

+# Bug ID: BUG-008
+## Title: Presence of Aministrator credential inside the html code
+## Description
+![img-bug-001]images/img-bug-008.png

+# Bug ID: BUG-009
+## Title: the Error message when last name field is left empty is not correct.
+## Description